-Students who may require a leave of absence (LOA) should meet with their faculty advisor and discuss their need for an LOA.
+Students who require a leave of absence (LOA) should meet with their faculty advisor and discuss their need for a LOA.
 Written notification must be delivered to the MFT Program Coordinator at the start of the LOA.
-Students who wish to maintain their matriculation status while taking a leave of absence must register and pay for IDS 901 (0 credit): Continuous Enrollment.
-Failure to register for an academic course or IDS 901, will result in automatic withdrawal and the need to reapply for admission in order to reenter the MFT program.
-In extenuating circumstances, a student may petition for a waiver (available at https://inside.southernct.edu/onestop/forms) to the continuous enrollment policy.
-Note: LOA status may not extend the seven-year program completion deadline of the SCSU Graduate School.
+Note: LOA status does not extend the seven-year program completion deadline of the SCSU Graduate School.